sageserpent-open/kineticMerge/documents/designNotes/blindAlleys.md

 # Genetic Algorithm for Matching #

-`CodeMotionAnalysis` used to use a genetic algorithm to drive the discovery of matches.
+`SectionedCode` used to use a genetic algorithm to drive the discovery of matches.
 A small framework for implementing genetic algorithms was written and debugged against its unit tests, using a model problem of sorting random integers into ascending order.